Lostes-Burger/Docker/pterodactyl/eggs/cloudnet/README.md

 # [Cloud Net V4](https://github.com/CloudNetService/CloudNet/releases)

 This Egg only supports CloudNet V4 a experimental version of cloudnet.
-I recoomend the generall usage of the new version due to newer implementations and features
+I reccomend the generall usage of the new version due to newer implementations and features

 > [!IMPORTANT]
 > Its Really Important to use Version 4.0.0-RC11 because it implements a [fixed version of jline](https://github.com/CloudNetService/CloudNet/pull/1441)